Rein Attemann, Puget Sound Advocacy Manager

-Erin joined WEC’s development team in 2012 and is the coordinator of WEC’s signature fundraising event.
-She works for both WEC and our partner organization, Washington Conservation Voters.
-Erin has a background in organizing large scale events ranging from trail races to weddings.
+Erin’s been a part of the WEC fundraising team since 2012, and for two years managed and provided strategic oversight to the organization's signature events.
+Currently Erin manages WEC’s Annual Giving and Business Sponsorship programs.
+A fundraiser for 7 years, Erin has a background in leading fundraising communications campaigns, managing large scale events and developing business sponsorship programs.
 Formerly the Development Coordinator at Outdoor Outreach in San Diego, CA, Erin spent three years working to secure local and national fiscal support to ensure access to the outdoors for disadvantaged youth.
 A graduate of Western Washington University, Erin holds a dual degree in Communication and Journalism/Public Relations.
 In her free time, Erin enjoys exploring the outdoors with friends.
-She is an active rock climber, yogi, snowboarder and hiker.
+She is an active rock climber, yogi, mountaineer and hiker.

 Darcy advances WEC’s legislative campaigns in Olympia.
 Darcy has more than a decade of experience in environmental law and policy issues including land and water conservation, renewable energy development, water law, air pollution reduction, sustainable agriculture, and salmon and steelhead recovery.
 In addition, Darcy managed high-profile election campaigns in several states and worked with the AFL-CIO to create an affiliate organization for non-union households.
 Darcy has a bachelor’s degree from the University of Connecticut and a J.D. from Seattle University School of Law.
 When she is not in the office, Darcy enjoys gardening, whitewater rafting, hiking, camping, and cheering on the Sounders and the Green Bay Packers with her husband and young son.